ozmeka/ozmeka/README.md

 # ozmeka
-This is a project to adapt Omeka 2 for use in eResearch, mainly in the Austrailan context.
+This is a project to adapt Omeka 2 for use in eResearch, mainly in the Australian context.

 Project goals include:
 * Adapting Omeka to support cross-disciplinary research data collections (TODO: @sharynys expand)